manfredsteyer/2023_01_11/index.md

 ### Description

 When the same service is placed in several nested environment injectors, we normally only get the service instance of the current scope.
 Hence, a call to the service in a nested scope is not respected in the parent scope.
-To work around this, a service can lookup an instance of itself in the parent scope and delegate to it.
+To work around this, a service can look up an instance of itself in the parent scope and delegate to it.

 ### Example